ARM-software/arm-trusted-firmware/docs/porting-guide.md

 `bl2_early_platform_setup()` above.

-### Function : bl2_get_bl31_args_ptr() [mandatory]
+### Function : bl2_plat_get_bl31_params() [mandatory]

     Argument : void
-    Return   : bl31_args *
+    Return   : bl31_params *

-BL2 platform code needs to return a pointer to a `bl31_args` structure it will use for passing information to BL3-1.
-The `bl31_args` structure carries the following information.
-This information is used by the `bl2_main()` function to load the BL3-2 (if present) and BL3-3 images.
+BL2 platform code needs to return a pointer to a `bl31_params` structure it will use for passing information to BL3-1.
+The `bl31_params` structure carries the following information.
+    - Header describing the version information for interpreting the bl31_param structure
-    - Extents of memory available to the BL3-1 image in the `bl31_meminfo` field
+    - Information about executing the BL3-3 image in the `bl33_ep_info` field
-    - Extents of memory available to the BL3-2 image in the `bl32_meminfo` field
+    - Information about executing the BL3-2 image in the `bl32_ep_info` field
-    - Extents of memory available to the BL3-3 image in the `bl33_meminfo` field
+    - Information about the type and extents of BL3-1 image in the `bl31_image_info` field
-    - Information about executing the BL3-3 image in the `bl33_image_info` field
+    - Information about the type and extents of BL3-2 image in the `bl32_image_info` field
-    - Information about executing the BL3-2 image in the `bl32_image_info` field
+    - Information about the type and extents of BL3-3 image in the `bl33_image_info` field

+The memory pointed by this structure and its sub-structures should be accessible from BL3-1 initialisation code.
+BL3-1 might choose to copy the necessary content, or maintain the structures until BL3-3 is initialised.

+### Funtion : bl2_plat_get_bl31_ep_info() [mandatory]

+    Argument : void
+    Return   : entry_point_info *

+BL2 platform code returns a pointer which is used to populate the entry point information for BL3-1 entry point.
+The location pointed by it should be accessible from BL1 while processing the synchronous exception to run to BL3-1.

+On FVP this is allocated inside an bl2_to_bl31_params_mem structure which is allocated at an address pointed by PARAMS_BASE.

-### Function : init_bl31_mem_layout() [optional]
+### Function : bl2_plat_set_bl31_ep_info() [mandatory]

-    Argument : meminfo *, meminfo *, unsigned int
+    Argument : image_info *, entry_point_info *
     Return   : void

-Each BL stage needs to tell the next stage the amount of secure RAM that is available for it to use.
-For example, as part of handing control to BL2, BL1 must inform BL2 about the extents of secure RAM that is available for BL2 to use.
-BL2 must do the same when passing control to BL3-1.
-This information is populated in a `meminfo` structure.

-Depending upon where BL3-1 has been loaded in secure RAM (determined by `BL31_BASE`), BL2 calculates the amount of free memory available for BL3-1 to use.
-BL2 also ensures that BL3-1 is able reclaim memory occupied by BL2.
-This is done because BL2 never executes again after passing control to BL3-1.
-An illustration of how this is done in the ARM FVP port is given in the [User Guide], in the section "Memory layout on Base FVP".
+This function is called after loading BL3-1 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL3-1.

+On FVP, we are setting the security state and the SPSR for the BL3-1 entrypoint.

+### Function : bl2_plat_set_bl32_ep_info() [mandatory]

+    Argument : image_info *, entry_point_info *
+    Return   : void

+This function is called after loading BL3-2 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL3-2.

+On FVP, we are setting the security state and the SPSR for the BL3-2 entrypoint

+### Function : bl2_plat_set_bl33_ep_info() [mandatory]

+    Argument : image_info *, entry_point_info *
+    Return   : void

+This function is called after loading BL3-3 image and it can be used to overwrite the entry point set by loader and also set the security state and SPSR which represents the entry point system state for BL3-3.

+On FVP, we are setting the security state and the SPSR for the BL3-3 entrypoint

+### Function : bl2_plat_get_bl32_meminfo() [mandatory]

+    Argument : meminfo *
+    Return   : void

+This function is used to get the memory limits where BL2 can load the BL3-2 image.
+The meminfo provided by this is used by load_image() to validate whether the BL3-2 image can be loaded with in the given memory from the given base.

+### Function : bl2_plat_get_bl33_meminfo() [mandatory]

+    Argument : meminfo *
+    Return   : void

+This function is used to get the memory limits where BL2 can load the BL3-3 image.
+The meminfo provided by this is used by load_image() to validate whether the BL3-3 image can be loaded with in the given memory from the given base.

+### Function : bl2_plat_flush_bl31_params() [mandatory]

+    Argument : void
+    Return   : void

+Once BL2 has populated all the structures that needs to be read by BL1 and BL3-1 including the bl31_params structures and its sub-structures, the bl31_ep_info structure and any platform specific data.
+It flushes all these data to the main memory so that it is available when we jump to later Bootloader stages with MMU off

 ### Function : plat_get_ns_image_entrypoint() [mandatory]